laestevez/cell-side-channel/README.md

+## Setup
+* Look at `wiring.jpg` for a wiring diagram.
+* The USB-C wire was spliced with the ground wire being cut.
+* The wifi setup below uses VSCode ESP-IDF Extension.

 ## TCP Client

 Create project from the esp-idf example project named `TCP Client example`.
 This should set up the tcp so you don't have to do it manually.